 Banco de la Nacion Argentina (BNA) is the largest bank in Argentina by total assets and deposits.
 It operates through approximately 640 branches and 2,500 ATMs across the country.
 The company offers a wide range of banking products and financial services to individual, corporate and SME customers.
-As of March 2019, BNA had total assets of US$29 billion, deposits of US$24 billion and 17,700 employees.
+As of June 30, 2019, BNA had total assets of US$28 billion, deposits of US$23 billion and 17,700 employees.

 Grupo Financiero Galicia

-Grupo Financiero Galicia is the second largest financial institution in the country with 10,200 employees, 2,000 ATMs and 560 branches and points of sales.
-The company is the largest credit card issuer with nearly 14 million credit cards (8.8 million by Tarjetas Regionales and 5 million by Banco Galicia).
-The Group’s main subsidiary Banco Galicia ranked second by loans and third by deposits among private banks in the country.
-For the year ended December 31, 2018, Grupo Financiero Galicia posted total assets of US$15 billion.
-The market share of loans and deposits for the private sector was 10.5% and 11.1%, respectively.
-The company’s market capitalization was about US$2.0 billion as of September 30, 2019.
+Grupo Financiero Galicia is the second largest financial institution in the country with 9,500 employees, 530 branches, and 2,050 ATMs and self-service terminals.
+The company is the largest credit card issuer with about 13.5 million credit cards (8.4 million by Tarjetas Regionales and 5 million by Banco Galicia).
+The Group’s main subsidiary Banco Galicia is ranked second by loans and third by deposits among private banks in the country.
+The company’s market capitalization was US$1.4 billion as of June 24, 2020.

 Banco Santander Rio

 Banco Santander Rio S.A. is the third largest bank in the nation by assets and the second largest by private sector deposits and loans according to Argentine Central Bank.
-As of June 30, 2019, Santander Rio reported US$14 billion in total assets and US$5.7 billion in loans.
+As of March 31, 2020, Santander Rio reported US$11.8 billion in total assets and US$4.3 billion in loans.
 The Bank is headquartered in Buenos Aires and employs about 9,000 people.
 It was awarded as Best Bank in Argentina and Latin America by Global Finance magazine.

 Banco Provincia (or Banco de la Provincia de Buenos Aires (Bapro)) is the fourth largest Argentine lender by assets, deposits and loans.
 Established in 1822, it was the first financial institution in Argentina and Spanish America.
 It is a state-owned bank with extensive network consisting of more than 420 branches and 1,740 ATMs in 135 municipalities within the Province of Buenos Aires and City of Buenos Aires.
 It also has branches in Sao Paulo, Brazil and Grand Cayman (Caymans Islands) as well as representative offices in Panama, Santiago (Chile) and Madrid, Spain.

-Banco Macro is the fifth largest bank in Argentina in terms of assets.
-As of December 31, 2018, it recorded total assets of US$9.1 billion, loans of US$5.1 billion and deposits of US$6.3 billion.
-With 8,700 employees, it operates a broad network consisting of 445 branches and over 1,450 ATMs throughout the entire country.
+Banco Macro is the fifth largest bank in Argentina by assets.
+As of March 31, 2020, it recorded total assets of US$8 billion, loans of US$4 billion and deposits of US$4.8 billion.
+With 8,770 employees, it operates a broad network consisting of 465 branches and over 1,500 ATMs throughout the entire country.
 In 183 districts, Banco Macro is the only banking institution.
-The Bank's shares are listed on the BCBA (Buenos Aires Stock Exchange) and New York Stock Exchange.
+The Bank's shares are listed on the Buenos Aires Stock Exchange and the New York Stock Exchange (NYSE).
 Banco Macro subsidiaries are Banco del Tucumán, Macro Bank Ltd, Macro Securities, Macro Fiducia and Macro Fondos.